svidersky/plotly/README.md

 According to [Cypress best practices](https://docs.cypress.io/guides/references/best-practices#Selecting-Elements), we should use `data-* attributes` to select elements.
 In my current projects, I add them myself and then use it in the tests that's why I didn't spend too much time trying to build the best possible css selector.

-### Page objects
+### Page objects (PO)
 In Cypress [Real World App project](https://github.com/cypress-io/cypress-realworld-app/blob/e66f559f34a2dae163b366113363683f958f22c8/cypress/tests/ui/auth.spec.ts#L45), they don't use any abstractions for the element selectors.
 In their section about [Page Objects](https://docs.cypress.io/guides/references/best-practices#Page-Objects), it's said `programmatically log into your application, and take control of your application's state`.
-In reality, I guess it's still possible to combine Page Objects for abstracting selectors but using Cypress commands and simple utility functions to take the control of the application's state.
-This is why I demostrated both approaches in the project.
+In reality, I guess it's still possible to combine PO for abstracting selectors but using Cypress commands and simple utility functions to take the control of the application's state.
+This is why I demostrated both approaches (PO and simple selectors) in the project.

 ### Data-driven tests
-I noticed that the second and the fourth test cases were pretty similar: the idea is to hover over a top nav item and then on a given sub-link.
+I noticed that the second and the fourth test cases were pretty similar: the idea is to hover over a top nav item and then to click on a given sub-link.
 Although, I think it's not the best place where it (the approach) should be implemented, I still decided to use the data-driven approach to demonstate the ability of avoiding code duplication.

 ### Cy.wait
 Why `cy.wait()`.